SECS Neurotrophic OS

 What the Neurotrophic OS Does

-The Neurotrophic OS is a deterministic behavioural operating system.
-It watches how systems behave under real conditions — classifying traffic as STABLE or VOLATILE, forecasting trajectory with mandatory uncertainty quantification, and simulating every proposed mutation in an isolated sandbox before it touches the substrate.
+A deterministic behavioural operating system that watches how systems behave under real conditions — classifying traffic as STABLE or VOLATILE, forecasting trajectory with mandatory uncertainty quantification, and validating proposed mutations in isolation before they reach live state.

 Nothing is a black box.
 Every prediction carries a confidence score and an explanation.
 Every adaptation operation carries a provenance token proving it was authorised.
 Observation is pure — it cannot alter what it observes.
 Prediction is separated from observation by constitutional law, not convention.